Images Index> 20th & 21st Century, Matlock> This page

 1990s photograph of the Old English, showing this striking building before it was extended at the rear.

-The first hotel on the site had been four storey's high but when it was rebuilt/repaired following the 1884 fire
+The first hotel on the site had been four storey's high but when the height was reduced.

 1. "Dale Road, Matlock".
 No.4022.
 No postmark, although I have seen another card of the same view postmarked 1906, so it points to the photograph having been taken well before my great grandfather's time at the Old English.
 Postcard in the collection of, provided by and © Ann Andrews.
 This image resized May 2024